Cherbourg tourism & sightseeing

-Address: Cherbourg-Octeville, Manche, Normandy, 50130 || GPS: latitude 49.633, longitude -1.6167
+Address: Cherbourg-Octeville, Manche, Normandy, 50130, France || GPS: latitude 49.633, longitude -1.6167

-Suggested tourist attractions to visit near Cherbourg, France
+Sightseeing & tourist attractions to visit nearby

-- Parc du château des Ravalet - remarkable garden (3km)
+- Parc du château des Ravalet: remarkable garden (3km)

-- Château de Beaurepaire - remarkable garden (5km)
+- Château de Beaurepaire: remarkable garden (5km)

-- Parc du château de Nacqueville - remarkable garden (10km)
+- Parc du château de Nacqueville: remarkable garden (10km)

-- Jardin botanique du château de Vauville - remarkable garden (16km)
+- Jardin botanique du château de Vauville: remarkable garden (16km)

-- Valognes - town of art and history (17km)
+- Valognes: town of art and history (17km)

-- Cap de la Hague - site of natural beauty (22km)
+- Cap de la Hague: site of natural beauty (22km)

-- Jardin Jacques Prévert - remarkable garden (23km)
+- Jardin Jacques Prévert: remarkable garden (23km)

-- Barfleur - most beautiful village (26km)
+- Barfleur: most beautiful village (26km)

-- Saint-Vaast-la-Hougue tours (Vauban fortifications) - heritage site (26km)
+- Saint-Vaast-la-Hougue tours (Vauban fortifications): heritage site (26km)

 Regular market(s) are held in Cherbourg each Tuesday & Thursday all day & Thursday all day & Sunday.
 (Markets are held in the morning unless stated.)